spectrocloud/librarium/docs/docs-content/release-notes/annoucements.md

 ## Implemented Changes

-You can review the previously implemented changes in Palette and Palette VerteX in the following table.
+You can review previously implemented changes in Palette and VerteX in the following table.
 Refer to respective release version's [Release Notes](./release-notes.md) for more information.

 | Change                                                                                                                                                                                                                                                                                                                                                                                                      |     | Release | Date         |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- | ------- | ------------ |